 - mucus draining into the back of your nose and throat

-Between 80 and 90 out of every 100 people (90%) diagnosed with cancer of the nose will have a blockage.
+Most people diagnosed with cancer of the nose will have a blockage.
 Nosebleeds are also a common symptom.

 People with nose and paranasal sinus cancer may notice: